monqyClouds/appointment_app/README.md

 # Appointment App

-This is a small Express application designed to manage appointments, doctors, and slots.
-It provides endpoints to create doctors, book slots, and retrieve available and booked slots for doctors.
+This is an Express application designed to manage doctors' medical appointments and bookings.
+It provides endpoints to create doctors, book appointment slots, and retrieve available and booked slots for doctors.

 ## Features